caitrionajackman/LFE_statistics/README.md

 * [Cassini_Plotting](https://zenodo.org/record/7349921)

 ## SPICE
-If you're familiar with using SPICE and spiceypy, and have your own metakernel.
-You can skip to the end of this section and replace the path with a path to your metakernel.
+If you're familiar with using SPICE and spiceypy - and have your own metakernel - you can skip to the end of this section and replace the path with a path to your metakernel.

 To use spiceypy to quickly retrieve Cassini ephemeris we must donwload the relevant SPICE kernels.
 [DIAS SPICE Tools](https://github.com/mjrutala/DIASPICETools) (Rutala, M. J.) is a great package for easily downloading the required kernels without needing any experience with SPICE.
 It can be downloaded using the following command: